AungThiha/SnackbarChannel/README.md

 # 🔔 SnackbarChannel

-A lightweight, lifecycle-safe snackbar event dispatcher for Jetpack Compose - with multiplatform support.
+A lightweight, lifecycle-safe snackbar event dispatcher for Compose Multiplatform.

 ## 🔍 Why use SnackbarChannel?